anyuzx/HIPPS-DIMES/README.md

 * `Tqdm`
 * `Cooler`

-We recommend run this script using Python 3.8+
+We recommend running this program using Python 3.8+

 ## How to use